 Catches from other regions: To give some perspective of flyingfish development potential, it is useful to consider catches obtained from tropical flyingfish fisheries in other parts of the world.
-In the Indian Ocean, recorded catches have ranged from 504 t in 1986 to over 1,600 t by 1989 (FAO, 1991).
+In the Indian Ocean, recorded catches have ranged from 504 tonnes in 1986 to over 1,600 tonnes by 1989 (FAO, 1991).
 Currently the fishery is expanding through the use of gillnets on larger vessels.
-In the eastern Caribbean, catches have steadily increased since the beginning of the fishery in the late 1940s to present annual catches between 2,000 and 5,000 t.
-In the Philippines, flyingfish catches have consistently been about 17,000 t per annum.
-Indonesia reported annual catches of over 11,000 t from 1987-1989 (FAO 1991).
-Using the rough estimate presented in the previous section, less than 6 per cent of the world landings of flyingfish are caught in the Pacific islands region.
+In the eastern Caribbean, catches have steadily increased since the beginning of the fishery in the late 1940s to present annual catches between 2,000 and 5,000 tonnes.
+In the Philippines, flyingfish catches have consistently been about 17,000 tonnes per annum.
+Indonesia reported annual catches of over 11,000 tonnes from 1987-1989 (FAO 1991).
+Using the rough estimate presented in the previous section, less than 6 percent of the world landings of flyingfish are caught in the Pacific Islands region.

-POST-HARVEST ASPECTS
+POST HARVEST ASPECTS